Cuprate/cuprate/books/protocol/src/pruning.md

 ## Getting The Next Pruned Block

 For a particular seed and block height we can calculate what the height of the next pruned block will be.
-The function to fo this in Monero is:
+The function to do this in Monero is:

 ```c++
 uint64_t get_next_pruned_block_height(uint64_t block_height, uint64_t blockchain_height, uint32_t pruning_seed)